-7
+Exhibit (in relation to Article 2 2)

-( Omitted)
+(Omitted)

-F orm (in relation to Article 8.2)
+Form (in relation to Article 8.2 2)

 No.

 Minor Program Completion Certificate

 School/Course Name Date of birth

-I hereby certify that the above student has completed the minor program "" of Hiroshima University.
+I hereby certify that the Hiroshima University. above student has completed the minor program "" of

 Date:

-President of Hiroshima University (Seal)
+Presid lent of Hiroshima University (Seal)